tilt-dev/tilt.build/blog/_posts/2021-12-2-measuring-dev-env-health.md

 ![Honeycomb metrics](/assets/images/measuring-dev-env-health/honeycomb.jpg)

+In a future post, I want to put togehter a more complex example that shows traces to visualize the different parts of your build.
+With the data in the Tilt API, we can break down a docker image build into its individual stages.
+Or we can show how the image build fits in relative to the rest of the dev env setup.

-Thanks to Ian Smith at Honeycomb for sending me some code samples on the Events API that got me started with this!
+Thanks to [Ian Smith](https://twitter.com/metaforgotten) at Honeycomb for sending me some code samples on the Events API that got me started with this!
+Also thanks to [Ben Hartshorne](https://twitter.com/maplebed) at Honeycomb for reading a draft of this post.